Olympian High School: History

-Founding and Opening (2006)
+Founding and opening (2006)

 Olympian High School opened in August 2006 in the rapidly growing Otay Ranch area of Chula Vista, California.
 It was established by the Sweetwater Union High School District to accommodate a surge in new housing and population in eastern Chula Vista during the early 2000s.
 As the district’s newest high school (and the last built as of the 2010s), Olympian High was intended to relieve overcrowding at existing schools like Eastlake and Otay Ranch High.
 The campus initially welcomed only 9th and 10th grade students, with additional grade levels added in the following two years.
 The first senior class graduated in spring 2009, marking an early milestone for the young school.

 Olympian High’s campus opened with core classroom buildings and a multipurpose facility, but some amenities were phased in over time.
 In its inaugural year, the school did not yet have a senior class or established varsity programs, and some athletic facilities were still under development.
-The school’s first principal, John C. DeVore, oversaw the opening in 2006 and guided Olympian through its formative years.
-DeVore was a veteran Sweetwater District educator (and former Montgomery High football coach) who helped instill the school’s initial culture and academic focus.
-Under his leadership, Olympian adopted a college-preparatory mission with an emphasis on “habits of mind” skills, aiming to ensure every graduate would be ready for four-year universities.
-In its first years, the school operated on a year-round schedule and quickly grew in enrollment as new families moved into the Otay Ranch community.